PseudoXec/WordPress/Arc/README.md

-📦 Arc ArtCommerce (WordPress Project)
+# Arc ArtCommerce (WordPress Project)

-📖 Project Overview
+📖 **Project Overview**
 Arc ArtCommerce is a fully custom WordPress eCommerce website built on WooCommerce.
-The site is designed to showcase and sell art collections with a tailored shopping experience.
+It is designed to showcase and sell art collections with a tailored shopping experience.
-Unlike theme-builder approaches, this project uses a hand-coded custom theme with WooCommerce template overrides for complete control of the storefront design.
+Unlike builder-based themes, this project uses a hand-coded custom theme with overridden WooCommerce templates for full control of layout and functionality.

+---

-✨ Features
+✨ **Features**

-🎨 Fully custom WordPress theme (no theme builders used)
+- 🎨 Fully custom WordPress theme (no page builders used)

-🛒 Product catalog with categories and filters
+- 🛒 Product catalog with categories and filters

-💳 Shopping cart & secure checkout system (WooCommerce backend)
+- 💳 Shopping cart & secure checkout (WooCommerce backend)

-📱 Responsive design for mobile, tablet, and desktop
+- 📱 Responsive design for mobile, tablet, and desktop

-⚡ Optimized performance (minimal plugins, caching, image optimization)
+- ⚡ Optimized performance with caching and image optimization

-🔍 Built-in SEO practices (clean permalinks, schema-ready templates, Yoast integration)
+- 🔍 SEO best practices (clean permalinks, structured data, Yoast SEO integration)

+---

-🛠️ Technologies Used
+🛠️ **Technologies Used**

-WordPress (CMS)
+- WordPress (CMS)

-WooCommerce (backend for products, cart, checkout)
+- WooCommerce
+- PHP

-PHP, MySQL
+- MySQL

-Custom WordPress Theme (template overrides for shop, single product, cart, checkout)
+- Custom WordPress Theme (with WooCommerce template overrides)

+---

-🔌 Plugins Used
+🔌 **Plugins Used**

-WooCommerce – Commerce backend (products, orders, checkout)
+- WooCommerce – Core commerce backend (products, orders, checkout)

-Yoast SEO – SEO optimization
+- Yoast SEO – SEO optimization

-WP Super Cache – Performance optimization
+- WP Super Cache – Caching for performance

-(All design/layout handled in the custom theme — no page builders used)
+*(Minimal plugins used — all design/layout handled in the custom theme)*

+---

-🎨 Custom Code
+🎨 **Custom Code**

-Full custom theme development (style.css, functions.php, template hierarchy)
+- Developed a fully custom theme (functions.php, style.css, template hierarchy)

-Overridden WooCommerce templates (shop, single-product, cart, checkout)
+- Overridden WooCommerce templates (shop, single-product, cart, checkout)

-Custom styling for product grid and cart/checkout flows
+- Custom styling for product grid and checkout flow

-Performance-focused CSS and JS (no bloat from theme builders)
+- Lightweight CSS and JS for optimized performance